 The use of drone technology meant Ausgrid personnel and the community were exposed to significantly less risk as there were no individuals working at height and no low-flying helicopters used.

-“After an initial test flight to view the wires, the drone with the hook was deployed and performed several lifts, untangling the wire in 40–60 metre sections at a time until the lines were completely untangled,” Ms Wood said.
+“After an initial test flight to view the wires, the drone with the hook was deployed and performed several lifts, untangling the wire in 40–60 meter sections at a time until the lines were completely untangled,” Ms. Wood said.

-Note: vision was filmed before current Public Health Orders and mask requirements
+Note: the video was filmed before Public Health Orders and mask requirements

 Ausgrid Media | Elise Barker | 0409 824 734